Replacing Pagers with Secure Texting: 5 Essential Considerations

 Pagers, who cares?
 Aren’t they extinct like those humpback Television sets?
 Why am I talking about this antiquated communication device in the era of Google Glass?

-Even though businesses, by and large, have ditched pagers, the healthcare industry still keeps on holding on to these for obvious reasons – It brings a reliable and simple way to getting in touch with a physician or nurse when a patient needs urgent care.
+Even though businesses, by and large, have been replacing pagers for some time, the healthcare industry still keeps on holding on to these for obvious reasons – It brings a reliable and simple way to getting in touch with a physician or nurse when a patient needs urgent care.

 Now many in healthcare are in the process of ditching the pagers for other reasons – the cost of managing pagers, proliferation of smartphones and better cellular coverage.